Sudharshan-07/Linux/Interrupts-Part_2.md

 Why are IRQ Domains (interrupt domains) necessary in the Linux kernel?

-In the early systems, there was only one interrupt controller, and the interrupt numbers were all different so hw irq pin 5 corresponds to sw irq 5 which driver can use and handle the interrupt, here is a simple single interrupt controller block diagram:
+In the early systems, there was only one interrupt controller, and the interrupt numbers were all different, for example, hw irq pin 5 corresponds to sw irq 5 which the (L4 level) device driver can use and handle the interrupt.

+The below figure is an example of a legacy interrupt controller block diagram:

 ![interrupt_domain_example_1](https://github.com/user-attachments/assets/8152a9f2-898c-4c34-8e11-eaf0945f963b)